ldss-project/chess-game-service/README.md

 ---

-The service which handles the configuration, execution and termination of chess games.
+A service which handles the configuration, execution and termination of chess games.

+See documentation at the [repository webpage](https://ldss-project.github.io/chess-game-service).